Modules and course of studies

 The English-language programme is offered in two variants: three-semester for graduates of relevant seven-semester Bachelor programmes (210 CP ECTS required), four-semester for those from six-semester Bachelor programmes (180 CP ECTS required).
 The latter is preceded by a practical semester.
 Together, all students acquire in-depth methodological, theoretical and conceptual knowledge in the fields of technology and society in two attendant semesters.
 These are put into practice in workshops and laboratories.
 Elective modules enable individual specialisation.
 The Master’s thesis is written in the final semester.
 Detailed descriptions of the courses can be found below in English and in the module manual (pdf download in English, German).

 Additionally, students get to present and discuss current topics, developments and trends in the media public in a weekly colloquium.
 If suitable, the current debates are supported by external experts.
-The laboratory module takes place as the Laboratory A in the first and the Laboratory B in the second semester in the 3 semester variant (second and third semester in the 4 semester programme)

 Lectures and exercises within the Society module focus on the social aspects of technological progress in media.
 First of all, the focus is on social change, its technologically induced components and the special responsibility of the media towards these processes, as well as the large topic area of sustainability.